-Please note: I'm still "juggling" my way through a couple of the books listed below, one I started in 2019 (the keen-eyed reader will spot it in my 2019 blog post), and another was an Audible audiobook.
+Please note: I'm still "juggling" my way through a couple of the books listed below, one I started last year (the keen-eyed reader will spot it in my 2019 blog post), and another was an Audible audiobook.
 And please click on a cover photo to learn more about a book or buy it on Amazon.com.au — doing so helps support the Tall And True writers' website.

 A Couple of Things Before the End by Sean O'Beirne

 I reviewed Sean O'Beirne's debut collection of short stories for Writing NSW in June 2020 — also shared on Tall And True in July.
 In a slimmish, 201-page volume, O'Beirne gifts the reader with eighteen windows into other worlds, minds and dreams, set in the past, present and future, and all painted on an Australian canvas.
 O'Beirne also experiments with form.
 In addition to traditional narrative and dialogue structures, he presents the stories as diary entries, letters, interviews, phone calls, texts, speeches, reports, social media posts and emails.

 Quoting first-hand accounts from early explorers and colonial settlers, Bruce Pascoe offers compelling evidence Indigenous Australians were not just hunter-gathers but also performed agricultural practices.
 Conservative commentators and politicians have sought to discredit Dark Emu's claims and even Pascoe's Indigenous heritage.
 And yet, one commentator leading the charge, Andrew Bolt, admitted he hadn't read the book, which has a fifteen-page bibliography of sources.
 Perhaps Bolt et al. find Dark Emu's revelations about Indigenous Australians an inconvenient truth — like "terra nullius"?